kettanaito/react-advanced-form/docs/general/faq.md

 * **Essentials**.
 React Advanced Form provides you the essential hooks and callbacks often used when crafting a form.
 Want to know when the submit started?
 Or, if it has failed?
 Want your UI to react correspondingly?
 No need to keep that information in state, you can access the internal hooks of the `Form` and know it *precisely*.
 You are not the one to handle the form functionality, the form library should.

 * **Intuitive**.
 You place the `Form` component, define the fields you need and it works.
 No obscure fields definition somewhere else, no strange handlers you need to write, no tons of documentation to read.
-Forms are meant to be simple to use.</li>
+Forms are meant to be simple to use.

 ---